MirzaMerdovic/lollipop/README.md

 * Tracing

 Current 3rd party tools:
-* Traefik: will be used for ingress/egress, load balancing, circuit breaking and way to do canary deployments
+* [YARP](https://github.com/microsoft/reverse-proxy): will be used for ingress/egress, load balancing, circuit breaking and way to do canary deployments
 * Centralized logging: ELK stack most probably
 * Tracing: OpenTracing or OpenTelemetry if it is ready
 * Monitoring: Using [:alembic:](https://github.com/MirzaMerdovic/alembic) or going all the way with Prometheus will see